 Olivier smiled a little.
 "All through school.
 All through the academy."

 "I should think so.
 He tells that to all his children.
 That's why Amue and Strongine aren't here.
 Your father suggested they volunteer at the military hospital.
-They might find some nice young men that way."
+They're rather good at lifting patients."
 Sophia smiled with maternal pride.
-"They looked rather darling in their red and white striped uniforms."
+"And they looked rather darling in their red and white striped uniforms."

 "Yes, we're very proud of all our children, each in their own way," Sophia went on, then gave a wistful sigh.
 "Today has been rather a disappointment, though.